nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

-# SPSM Guidelines for Production of Accessible EPUB 3
+# Nordic Guidelines for the Production of Accessible EPUB 3

 ## 1 Introduction

 ### 1.1 Background
-This guidelines document has been developed by The National Agency for Special Needs Education and Schools (SPSM), a Swedish governmental agency.
-One of the agency’s missions is to adapt teaching materials for children and adults with special needs.
+This guidelines document has been developed as a joint effort between the (mostly) Nordic Agencies dedicated to providing accessible literature in different formats to children and adults with various reading impairments or special needs.
+The participating organisations are MTM, SPSM, Nota, Celia, HBS, Dedicon, NLB, Statped, SBS.

 Fundamental to the process of adapting text-based media is the role of beginning with well-structured digital content.
 Previously this has been achieved through XML structures as defined by the ANSI/NISO Z39.86 specification for digital talking books (DTBook).
 The structures specified in these guidelines, however, are based on a profile of HTML5 requiring the use of XML serialization.
 This ensures that content can be reliably manipulated and rendered.
-Moreover, the EPUB Content Documents 3.0. specification provides constructs that further ensure semantically meaningful structures.
+Moreover, the EPUB 3.2 specification and the accompanying EPUB Accessibility 1.0 specification provide constructs that further ensure semantically meaningful structures and increase the accessibility of the content.

+This document can be seen as the successor of the previous EPUB 3 guidelines used by the Nordic agencies (2015-1), and are based on the most recent EPUB 3 specification, EPUB 3.2.

+The target audience of the document is mainly contracted EPUB 3 suppliers, but the guidelines will also be used by staff at the Nordic agencies, other vendors and interested parties, etc.

 ### 1.2 Situating the Nordic Guidelines in the World of Specifications
 The Nordic Guidelines work as an application of higher-level standards for the purpose of accessible EPUB 3 production at the Ordering Agencies.
 As such, they build on these higher-level specification documents (EPUB 3.2, EPUB Accessibility 1.0, etc.) and provide more detailed instructions for their application in the specific context of production at the Ordering Agencies.